renatoa/Roast-Assistant-for-Skywalker/app/readme.md

 - ET = Envir/exhaust temp,
 - BT = beans temp,
 - R2R = optional RoR trend, i.e second derivative of temp; if this data not available then zero value
-- RoR = Rate of Rise,
+- RoR = Rate of change of temperature probe,
 - HTR = heater, as %,
 - FAN = fan, as %,
-- CNT = roast process counter,
+- Count = roast process counter,
 - Phase = a numeric code of roast process phase: 0 = Idle, 1 = Preheat, then CHARGE, TP, DRY, Brown, Dev, Cool

 To start, launch the app.
 If BT not active, will be asked to start it.
-Press leftmost phone navigation bar button (Overview/Recents).
+Press three dots menu button. or leftmost phone navigation bar button (Overview/Recents).
 A menu bar will open, with three choices:
 - Connect a device
 - Load Last
 - Load a profile